MaayanLab/biojupies-plugins/README.md

 ----------------
 BioJupies (http://biojupies.cloud) is a web server for the automated generation of interactive notebooks for RNA-seq data analysis in the cloud through a simple user interface.

-To generate notebooks, BioJupies uses a modular set plug-ins for analysis of RNA-seq data.
-These plug-ins can perform a wide variety of different analyses, including heatmaps, differential gene expression, enrichment analysis, small molecule queries, and more.
+To generate notebooks, BioJupies uses a modular set plug-ins which analyze RNA-seq data and embed the results using interactive plots and data visualizations.
+The source code for all plug-ins is stored in this GitHub repository.

 The Plug-ins
 ----------------
-BioJupies currently contains the following RNA-seq data analysis plug-ins:
+The BioJupies RNA-seq analysis toolbox currently contains the following plug-ins:

 | Plug-in Name | Description |
 | --- | --- |